Sheldonnadarajah/SanlamFinTechBankAccount/README.md

 - Given this code, I would be deeply concerned.
 - I would ask if this code is live?
-- I would ask for any documentation around process ,use case or business flow.
+- I would ask for any documentation around process, use case, or business flow.
-- I would check if there are any unit / integration tests and write tests to meet the business flow.
+- I would check if there are any unit/integration tests and write tests to meet the business flow.
-- I would then start refactoring taking into consideration the SOLID principals.
+- I would then start refactoring taking into consideration the SOLID principles.

 ## Details of Refactoring